Joel Sánchez (race walker)

-Joel Sánchez Guerrero (born September 15, 1966 in Ciudad de México, Distrito Federal) is a Mexican race walker, who made his debut at the 1988 Summer Olympics in Seoul, South Korea.
+Joel Sánchez Guerrero (born September 15, 1966) is a Mexican race walker, who made his debut at the 1988 Summer Olympics in Seoul, South Korea.
 There he was disqualified in the men's 20 km race.
 His greatest achievement was a bronze medal in the 50 kilometres walk at the 2000 Sydney Olympics.
 Among his other international performances, he was the gold medallist at the 1999 Pan American Games and a silver medallist at the 1991 Pan American Games.